thedamon/writings/posts/myplanet-intro.md

 Woooooo.

-Ever notice the city in mid November is entirely made of brown.
+Ever notice the city in mid November is entirely made of brown?
 Light brown dark brown.
-Everything is some shade, even the things trying not to be.
+Everything is some shade; even the things trying not to be.
 Reddy brown.
 Blue brown. brown brown.
 Lots of grey, too… in the brown.

 So I’m standing at this grey brown kerb like I’m on a tickity tickity timer.
 Waiting for the bus so I can climb on the bus and wait to get off the bus.